emberjs/rfcs/text/0000-addon-module-config.md

 });
 ```

-Because there is not an API for addons to add their types and collections, developers have to add them in the application resolver to make the addon works in an MU application.
+Because there is not an API for addons to add their module types or collections, developers have to add them in the application resolver to make the addon works in an MU application.
 The following proposal provides an API for addon authors to add their types and collections in order application developers do not have to configure them.

 ## Detailed design

-The API proposal is to define a new addon hook to define their own types and collections.
+The API proposal provides a new hook `resolverConfig` for addons to define their module types and collections.

 ```js
 // my-addon/index.js